-Note: Broom controls must be in OFF positions.
+Note: Broom control lever must be in center OFF position.

-- For 62E, be sure that "AUX.
-POWER" switch is on.
-For 62IC, 3. reduce the engine speed. - 4.
+- 3. Reduce the engine speed. - 4.
 Pull back Lever 1 to RAISE position and hold until the bottom of the hopper is high enough to clear the top of the container.